-Michigan’s beach water testing experiment proves faster, but expansion remains uncertain
+Michigan’s beach testing faster but expansion uncertain

 Harrison Township — Michigan’s effort to provide faster and more reliable testing of the waters at its beaches began in earnest this summer and has shown promising early results.